tannerpace/reolink-api/USAGE.md

 - `--debug` – log HTTP requests/responses
 - `--json` / `--pretty` – control JSON output formatting

-If required configuration is missing, the CLI aborts with a helpful message describing the needed environment variables or flags.【F:src/cli.ts†L1-L132】【F:src/cli.ts†L137-L176】
+If required configuration is missing, the CLI aborts with a helpful message describing the needed environment variables or flags.

 ### Command Groups

-- `status` – fetch device status (`devinfo`, `ability`, `enc`).【F:src/cli.ts†L41-L60】【F:src/cli.ts†L177-L356】
+- `status` – fetch device status (`devinfo`, `ability`, `enc`).
-- `stream` – build RTSP/RTMP/FLV/playback URLs without running an HTTP request.【F:src/cli.ts†L41-L115】【F:src/cli.ts†L357-L482】
+- `stream` – build RTSP/RTMP/FLV/playback URLs without running an HTTP request.
-- `rec` – search and download recordings via the record helpers.【F:src/cli.ts†L16-L60】【F:src/cli.ts†L483-L612】
+- `rec` – search and download recordings via the record helpers.
-- `ptz` – manage presets, guard mode, and patrols.【F:src/cli.ts†L16-L60】【F:src/cli.ts†L613-L800】
+- `ptz` – manage presets, guard mode, and patrols.
-- `ai` / `alarm` – inspect AI configuration/state and motion/alarm information.【F:src/cli.ts†L16-L60】【F:src/cli.ts†L801-L893】
+- `ai` / `alarm` – inspect AI configuration/state and motion/alarm information.
-- `events listen` – stream motion/AI events using the polling emitter.【F:src/cli.ts†L894-L1000】
+- `events listen` – stream motion/AI events using the polling emitter.
-- `snap` – capture snapshots to stdout or disk.【F:src/cli.ts†L1001-L1086】
+- `snap` – capture snapshots to stdout or disk.
-- `playback` – invoke playback controller operations from the shell.【F:src/cli.ts†L1087-L1244】
+- `playback` – invoke playback controller operations from the shell.
-- Generic – pass any CGI command name followed by an optional JSON payload to reach unsupported endpoints directly.【F:src/cli.ts†L1245-L1412】
+- Generic – pass any CGI command name followed by an optional JSON payload to reach unsupported endpoints directly.

 Each command outputs structured JSON by default, which makes it easy to integrate the CLI into scripts.
 Use `--pretty` for human-readable formatting or redirect binary responses (such as snapshots) to files.

 ## Cleaning Up

 Always call `client.close()` when you finish interacting with a device.
-This stops background pollers and logs out cleanly, preventing lingering sessions on the NVR or camera.【F:src/reolink.ts†L305-L338】
+This stops background pollers and logs out cleanly, preventing lingering sessions on the NVR or camera.

 ## Further Reading